deso-protocol/docs/devs/running-a-node.md

 ### What are the minimum requirements for syncing a node?

-We recommend having a machine with at least 32GB of RAM and 50GB of storage.
+We recommend having a machine with at least 32GB of RAM and 350GB of storage (as at 21 July 2021).
+If TXIndex is disabled, then you need about 200GB in total.
+The Blockchain DB takes up about 90 GB, and the TXIndex takes up 160 GB.
+THe DB+TXindex size grows by about 50GB a month currently.

 ### How do I configure SSL?